Hard Rock Stadium: 2026 FIFA World Cup

+Hard Rock Stadium during the match between Uruguay and Cape Verde.

-The stadium will host several matches during the 2026 FIFA World Cup.
-During the event, the stadium will be temporarily renamed to "Miami Stadium" in accordance with FIFA's policy on corporate-sponsored names.
-The stadium will host seven matches: four group stage matches, one Round of 32 match, one quarterfinal match, and the third place match.
+The stadium hosted several matches during the 2026 FIFA World Cup.
+During the event, the stadium was referred to as "Miami Stadium" in accordance with FIFA's policy on corporate-sponsored names.
+The stadium hosted seven matches: four group stage matches, one Round of 32 match, one quarterfinal match, and the third place match.